xixianykus/mk/content/blog/2019-12-02-a-new-netlify-cms-generated-post.md

 ---
 So this a quick post to see whether draft mode is working.

-Seems like it is working but hard to get text beyond the image...

 ![theropod](/images/artboard-1.png "theropod image")

+Seems like it is working but hard to get text beyond the image, unless you edit in Markdown.

+No sign of any draft mode but no error either.
+Maybe have to log out first?